pkairys/pkairys.github.io/_posts/2018-02-07-Experimental-Post/index.md

  ---
 layout: default
 title: Experimental Post
-Description: Where I test new things.
-Feel free to explore.
+Description: This is where I troubleshoot functionality for the blog.
 ispost: True
 ---